 We’d left our ski boots and skis in the Hotel’s private ski room, complete with ski boot dryers.
 Our beautiful modern alpine room had a fluffy down duvet, lovely bath amenities, and a heated clothing rack for the day’s damp ski gloves.
 Our suite, there are 23 total, offered a fantastic view of the ski slope, lit up on Wednesday night for night skiing, but why would leave the confines of our cozy chalet, when we had a hot tub, sauna and steam room downstairs?

 A soothing après ski hot tub and spa await downstairs, we wore slippers and decadent white robes from our suite.
 Mountain Lodge’s indoor pool and jacuzzi typically affords sensational views of the Dents Du Midi peaks- but not this winter – too much snow piled up by the glass doors (good ski problems to have).
-Still rolling in the snowbank off is a tempting option.
-On this Spa level of the Lodge, there’s also a Game Room and Cinema.
+On this Spa level of the Lodge, there’s also a Game Room and Cinema – a kid favorite!

 At 4pm, tea and sweets are served in the Lodge’s fireplace living room.
 A few families played board games, while couples enjoyed drinks from the beautiful full-service bar, sharing conversation about their adventure-filled ski day.
-We’d skied from Champoussin to Champéry, to lunch on the French side – 30 miles all tracked.
+We’d skied from Champoussin to Champéry, to lunch on the French side skiing 30 miles.
 Our bartender seemed genuinely impressed, divulging a few of his favorite Portes Du Soleil trails too.
 On sunny days I can picture après ski on the Mountain Lodge’s terrace overlooking the ski slope.

 Dinner is served in the Mountain Lodge’s classic Swiss dining room starting at 7, with mountain views from the handcrafted wood tables by candlelight.
 The Chef’’s plat du jour started with homemade sweet potato soup, then deliciously seasoned pork entrée.
 Dessert was offered by the fire in the living room, which we chose with a local Valais Pinot Noir to complement an extravagant pot de chocolate – deep dark cake with a warm gooey molten chocolate center.
-Heaven in a heavenly ski chalet in the Swiss Alps!
+Perfect end to a perfect day skiing the Swiss Alps!

 After lounging by the fire, chatting with fellow skiers about our Portes Du Soleil ski day, we were ready for sweet dreams in our luxurious bed, with our light as feathers duvet and view out our balcony of the groomers working their magic on the slopes.